APHIS

 Lawsuit would overturn Trump-era rules on genetically engineered crops

 The USDA “unconstitutionally delegated its own duties to protect farmers and the environment to GE crop developers” when it exempted most genetically engineered plants from pre-market reviews in 2020, said a coalition of farm, environment and consumer groups in a lawsuit filed on Monday.
-In it, …
+In …

 USDA changes tactics against emerald ash borer

 Quarantines failed to stop the spread of the emerald ash borer, which has killed tens of millions of ash trees in North America, so the USDA said on Monday it will take a new approach against the half-inch-long beetle.
-The Animal and Plant Health Inspection Service said it will combat the pest …
+The Animal and Plant Health Inspection Service said it will combat the …

 USDA should stop environmentally risky ‘depopulation’ methods, advocates say